serenity-is/docs/api/js/corelib/@serenity-is/namespaces/DialogTexts/README.md

 # DialogTexts

-Namespace containing localizable text constants for dialogs.
+Localizable text constants for dialogs.

+## Remarks

+Each property is a getter that calls `localText("Dialogs." + key, defaultValue)` and HTML-encodes the result.
+Defaults are in English; override via `Texts.Dialogs.*` localizations.

 ## Variables